Skip to main content

 What Is the Role of the Renin-Angiotensin System?

-The Renin-Angiotensin System (RAS) is a critical hormonal cascade that regulates and fluid balance.
+The Renin-Angiotensin System (RAS) is a critical hormonal cascade that regulates blood pressure and fluid balance.
 Testosterone modulates this system, generally attenuating the effects of Angiotensin II, a powerful vasoconstrictor that also promotes inflammation and fibrosis in vascular tissue.
 In hypogonadal states, the balance shifts, leading to RAS overactivation.

 This contributes directly to hypertension and promotes pathological remodeling of both blood vessels and the heart muscle itself.
 The interplay between androgen deficiency and the RAS is a core mechanism behind the development of hypogonadism-associated hypertension and heart failure.